 You will receive

-- If a learners licence isn’t required you will receive a confirmation receipt demonstrating that you have successful completed the heavy vehicle road rules knowledge test.
-This confirmation receipt is to be provided to the External Service Providers prior to commencing a competency test or final competency assessment.
+- You will receive a confirmation receipt demonstrating that you have successful completed the heavy vehicle road rules knowledge test.
+This confirmation receipt is valid for six months and is to be provided to the External Service Providers prior to commencing a competency test or final competency assessment.

 You need to pay a fee.